 To avoid the dog's gluttonous behaviour during mealtime, rations can be offered two times a day and/or in an anti-gluttony bowl.

 Bonus tip: For dogs that tend to eat very quickly, their daily ration can be hidden around the garden.
 This allows the dog to eat less quickly and to stimulate his sense of smell!

 This dog will greet with pleasure and cheerfulness not only guests but also intruders.
-This is an advantage and a disadvantage, depending on the expectations of the dog's masters.
+This is an advantage and a disadvantage, depending on the expectations of the dog's owners.